 We’ll also ask for some documents to support the information you provide in your application.
 We cannot process your application if any of these documents are missing.
 More details can be found in the supporting documents section of this form.

-How we handle your datata Protection Act 2018 and the UK GDPR
+How we handle your data

+We’ll use the information in this application for searches to help us compile and maintain our trustee register.
+We’ll process your information in line with the Data Protection Act 2018 and the UK GDPR.

-For more information on how we process your personal data, view our privacy notice.
+More information on how we process your personal data can be found in our privacy notice.
 Please ensure you have read our privacy notice before completing this form.

-For corporate applications only - In addition to completing this application form, please include the necessary accompanying documents outlined in the attached checklist at the end of this form.

 Applicant’s details – general information on the applicant